AmitSharma-009/Python-Basics/python-operators-assignment-basics/README.md

 # 🐍 Python Operators Assignment

 This repository contains well-organized solutions for practicing **Python operators**, an essential part of any Python beginner's learning path.
-These examples are part of a **Data Science With Generative AI** course and provide hands-on experience with all major operator categories in Python.

 ---